ncsa/Delta_doc/docs/source/user_guide/debug_perf.rst

 Copy Resultant Files to Your Local Laptop (Downloads/ or Documents/)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-scp is shown below, you could also use Globus Online, sftp, or an sshfs mount from your laptop.
+scp is shown below.
+You could also use Globus Online, sftp, or an sshfs mount from your laptop.

 .. code-block::